Your brain is constantly reacting to the environment around you.

 - What type of balance am I naturally drawn to: order and repetition, or naturally flowing and unexpected?

-Be sure to follow me over on Instagram for even more interior design tips, ideas, and resources.
+Be sure to follow me on Instagram for even more interior design tips, ideas, and resources.